Mercedes-Benz Group: Renault-Nissan-Mitsubishi and Daimler Alliance

-On 7 April 2010, Renault-Nissan executives, Carlos Ghosn and Dieter Zetsche announced a partnership between the three companies.
+On 7 April 2010, Renault-Nissan executives, Carlos Ghosn and Dieter Zetsche, announced an intercourse between the three companies.
 The first fruits of the alliance in 2012 included engine sharing (Infiniti Q50 utilising Mercedes diesel engines) and a re-badged Renault Kangoo being sold as a Mercedes-Benz Citan.

 Alternative propulsion

 Electric

-Daimler AG and the utility company RWE AG were set in 2009 to begin a joint electric car and charging station test project in the German capital, Berlin, called "E-Mobility Berlin".
+Daimler AG and the utility company RWE AG were set in 2009 to begin a joint electric car and charging station test project in the German capital, Berlin, called "E-Mobility Berlin."

 Following trials in 2007 and then with Tesla in 2009, Daimler is building a production Smart electric drive car using Tesla's battery technology.
 Daimler temporarily invested in Tesla, saving it from bankruptcy.

 Daimler's joint venture with BYD has resulted in the creation of the new brand Denza.

 In 2016, Daimler subsidiary ACCUMOTIVE announced their stationary batteries, to store up to 20 kWh of solar power for later use.
 Daimler plans to invest €1.5 billion in battery technology, and unveiled a factory in Kamenz in May 2017.

 In September 2019, Daimler redirected its internal combustion engine development initiatives to focus on electric vehicle technologies, leaving electric propulsion rather less of an "alternative" and more the Daimler mainline.
 Their Research and Development department has developed a compostable battery that uses graphene-based organic cell chemistry.
 This means that no rare, toxic metals are needed for the battery, which makes it 100% recyclable.

+Since 2019, fully electric cars have been released through the Mercedes-EQ brand.